1984 Chevrolet Corvette hatchback coupe

 “Cross-Fire injection adds to the Corvette performance equation.”

-Standard exterior and mechanical equipment in the $18,290 base Corvette (about $45,100 in today’s dollars) included a Delco Freedom II battery, power steering, power disc brakes, and P225/70R15 tires on 15-inch by 8-inch steel rally wheels.
-Inside, air conditioning, power windows, tilt-telescopic steering wheel, quartz analog clock, and an AM/FM stereo radio were all included.
+Standard exterior and mechanical equipment in the $18,290 base Corvette (about $63,400 in today’s dollars) included tinted glass for all windows, removable roof panels, a Delco Freedom II battery, power steering, four-wheel power disc brakes, and P225/70R15 tires (a size still readily available) on 15-inch by 8-inch steel rally wheels.
+Inside, air conditioning, power windows, a Tilt-Telescopic steering wheel with a leather-wrapped rim, a quartz analog clock, and an AM/FM stereo radio with dual front speakers were all included.

 There is strong club support for the 1982 Corvette, as there is for all Corvettes.
-According to Hagerty’s valuation tools, all the money for a non-Collector Edition 1982 Corvette in #1/Concours condition is $29,000, with a more normal number #3/Good condition car going for $13,900.
-1982 Corvettes often show up in the Hemming’s Motor News classifieds—as I write this in September 2014, there’s a black car with a red leather interior with 39,000 miles available for $18,000.
+According to Hagerty’s valuation tools, a loaded non-Collector Edition 1982 Corvette in #1/Concours condition is $42,700, with a more typical number #3/Good condition car going for $17,200.
+1982 Corvettes are regularly featured in the Hemmings Motor News classifieds, eBay Motors, and Bring a Trailer.
+As I update this blog entry in September 2025, there’s a Silver Metallic over Dark Claret Metallic two-tone Corvette with red cloth seats and 15,000 miles for sale on Hemmings, asking $30,000.

-Make mine one of the relatively rare (and absolutely gorgeous) Silver Green Metallic cars, with the Silver Green interior.
+Make mine one of the relatively rare (and absolutely gorgeous) Silver Green Metallic cars, with the silver green leather seats.

 Some Long Distance Travel In An Eighties Car